sheenazien8/goplate/docs/api-reference.md

 ## Rate Limiting

-Currently, GoPlate doesn't implement rate limiting by default, but it can be easily added using Fiber middleware:
+Currently, Galaplate doesn't implement rate limiting by default, but it can be easily added using Fiber middleware:

 ```go
 import "github.com/gofiber/fiber/v2/middleware/limiter"